netgoat-xyz/netgoat/README.md

 ## 💖 Special Thanks

 A huge thank you to **Cozy Critters Society** and **Snow** for being our first donors!
 Their support means the world to us.
 Check out their nonprofit here: [Cozy Critters Society](https://opencollective.com/cozy-critters-society).
+A huge thank you to **furstxd** for contributing with the project with a Pull Request!

 > _“The team at Cozy Critters Society is happy to support the development of NetGoat in hopes that we can help them succeed in making their self-hostable Cloudflare alternative.”_